unsik6/unsik6.github.io/_posts/2023-02-03-pytorchGPU.md

 ---
 layout: post
-title: Python) PyTorch GPU Installation
+title: AI) PyTorch GPU Installation
-categories: Python
+categories: AI
-tags: [Python, PyTorch, CUDA, AI]
+tags: [AI, Python, PyTorch, CUDA]
 ---
 &nbsp;&nbsp;<i>PyTorch</i> is a powerful deep learning module.
 There are two version of PyTorch, <i>PyTorch CPU</i> and <i>PyTorch GPU</i>.
 If you want to run own program more fast, you need to use <i>PyTorch GPU</i>.
 In this post, I introduce how to install the module in <i>Anaconda</i> env.